-This guide is not intended to limit the flexibility of design in stabilization.
+4.3.1 This practice is not intended to limit the flexibility of design in stabilization.
 The degree of success attained in stabilization with coal fly ash is highly dependent on the particular combination of soil, fly ash, and other additives and the construction procedure used.
 The selection of appropriate materials, applicable tests, acceptance criteria, and specification is the responsibility of the design engineer.

 1.2 The testing and engineering practices for self-cementing coal fly ash are similar to generally accepted practices for soil stabilization with fly ash and other pozzolans that require lime.

 1.3 The test methods in this practice are applicable to the characterization of mechanical properties of in situ mixed self-cementing fly ash stabilized materials.
 Follow Practice for sampling purposes.
 There are other related fly ash stabilization standards.
 Practice can be used to characterize the general types of fly ash for use in soil stabilization.
 Specification can be used to evaluate the performance of fly ash and other pozzolans that require lime soil stabilization.
 Guide can be used to characterize properties of fly ash and bottom ash in structural fills and related design and construction considerations.